 Add the lentils to the pan, along with the turmeric and salt and water.
 Bring to the boil, cover and simmer on low for 30 minutes.
 Stir the dal a couple of times during the cooking process.

 In a small frying pan, heat the ghee/oil for tempering.
 Add all the ingredients for the tempering and cook for a few seconds until the aroma of the spice can be smelt.
 Pout over the cooked dal.
-Serve with rice or roti.
+Serve topped with freid onions and a squeeze of lemon, with rice or roti.